JB Pritzker, Governor, State of Illinois

 Q. Does my parents’ immigration status impact my eligibility for MAP and other state financial aid?

-A. No. If you are eligible to apply for MAP through either the FAFSA or the Alternative Application for Illinois Financial Aid and your parents do not have Social Security numbers (SSN), they should enter all zeros in the SSN fields on either application.
+A. No. If you are eligible to apply for MAP through either the FAFSA or the Alternative Application for Illinois Financial Aid, your parent or spouse does not need a Social Security number (SSN) to complete their section of your FAFSA or Alternative Application form.

 Q. What information/documents will I need to complete the Alternative Application for Illinois Financial Aid?